yeutech-lab/react-admin-intl/docs/getting-started.md

-This will replace the internationalization of react-admin that use [polyglot](http://airbnb.io/polyglot.js/).
+This will replace the internationalization of react-admin (It use [polyglot](http://airbnb.io/polyglot.js/)).

 Instead, this will replace it with [react-intl](https://github.com/yahoo/react-intl)